RealityTrustLTD/discord-AI-bot/README.md

 Its a great little bot, but i know that making it open source will make it so much better if the right person finds it.
 Have fun!!
+If you want to see it working let me know and I'll temporarily invite you. . . probably.